Kr1ptal/ethers-kt/ethers-providers/README.md

 Once the request is sent, the result is returned via `RpcResponse` class, which wraps either the result of the call, or any errors that happened while processing it.
 This means that an RPC request never throws an exception, and leaves it up to the consumer to decide how to handle errors.
-All errors implement the `RpcRequest.Error` type, and each service can implement its own subclasses, containing custom data specific to the failure.
+All errors implement the `RpcResponse.Error` type, and each service can implement its own subclasses, containing custom data specific to the failure.
 This allows you to have fine-grained control over how your application reacts to errors: